gopinathsjsu/team-project-code-rash/README.md

 ### Dynamic Pricing Proposal
 1) There will be an admin who can set the current discount percentage like 10%, 20%, etc.
 2) The rewards account will store the credit points of the user.
-The credits will depend on past orders.
-Like 2 past orders will account for 20 points which means 10 per order.
+The credits will depend on the total cost of the past successful stays.
 3) The customer will have the option to choose the base room like single room or double room.
 4) The customer can also select the amentities such as Continental Breakfast, Access to Swimming Pool / Jacuzzi, All meals included and many more during his/her stay.
 After selecting the amenities, the final cost for the stay will be calculated.
 5) A global list will store the seasonal discounts for different festivals and special events.